Wepa (company): History

 WEPA (Westfälische Papierfabrik) was founded in 1948 by Paul Krengel as a wholesale company for lining, wrapping, and gift wrap paper.
 It was not until 1953 that the processing of hygiene papers began in Arnsberg.
 In 1958, the company's own paper production began with the construction of the first paper machine for crepe paper in Müschede.

 Construction of the plant in Marsberg-Giershagen in 1963 marked the beginning of further processing for the manufactured paper.
+In 1980, the company started to develop its first private labels, which have become a core field of activity of the company since then.
+During the 1970s and 1980s, Paul Krengel's four sons – Paul Jr., Wolfgang, Joachim and Martin Krengel – gradually joined the company and subsequently took over its management.

-In 1980 the company started to develop its first private labels.
-In 2001 WEPA took over Kriepa GmbH in Kriebethal (today WEPA Saxony), where a joint venture with the paper factory Kübler & Niethammer had already existed since 1990.
+In 2001, WEPA took over Kriepa GmbH in Kriebethal (today WEPA Saxony), where a joint venture with the paper factory Kübler & Niethammer had already existed since 1990.
+Because WEPA products such as toilet paper occupy a large volume relative to their comparatively low price during transport, additional sites were established across Europe in order to keep transport distances short.

-From 2004 onwards the company expanded.
+From 2004 onwards, the company expanded.
 WEPA consequently founded the joint venture GC & WEPA S.L. in Ejea de los Caballeros, Spain, and took over the majority shares of the Polish hygiene paper manufacturer Fabryka Papieru Piechowice SA (today WEPA Piechowice) and the Mainz mill of Kimberly-Clark.
-In 2009, the operating establishments of an Italian competitor in Italy (Lucca and Cassino), Germany (Leuna) and France (Lille) were also integrated into the WEPA Group.
+Beginning in 2008, the dependences of Italian competitor Kartogroup in Italy (Lucca and Cassino), Germany (Leuna) and France (Lille) were also integrated into the WEPA Group.
+As Kartogroup was almost as large as WEPA and was insolvent, the acquisition was regarded as rather risky, particularly as the global financial crisis occurred during this period.
+Against this background, a cooperation with the investment company Pamplona Capital was entered into in 2010, but this was terminated shortly thereafter due to differing views on corporate governance.
+Even without investment capital, the integration of Kartogroup subsequently succeeded.

 In 2015, WEPA sold its shares in the Spanish joint venture and bought a further site in Troyes, France.
-2 years later, with the takeover of the family business Van Houtem, a site in Swalmen, Netherlands, for the manufacture of AfH products was incorporated.
+Two years later, with the takeover of the family business Van Houtem, a site in Swalmen, Netherlands, for the manufacture of away-from-home products was incorporated.

-In 2018 WEPA took over all shares of the joint venture UK Northwood & WEPA LTD (now WEPA UK), which was founded in 2014 in Bridgend.
+In 2018, WEPA took over all shares of the joint venture UK Northwood & WEPA LTD (now WEPA UK), which was founded in 2014 in Bridgend.

 In 2019, WEPA expanded its locations with the acquisition of the Greenfield plant in Château-Thierry, France.
 WEPA Greenfield only produces recycled fibres (DIP) cleaned of printing ink.
 WEPA is therefore represented with thirteen locations in six European countries.
-Today, the WEPA Group is managed by Martin Krengel (Chairman of the Board), Harm Bergmann-Kramer, Ralph Dihlmann, Andreas Krengel and Menno Oosterhoff.
-The Supervisory Board comprises Friedrich Merz (Chairman), Hans-Joachim Körber, Wilken von Hodenberg and Hartmut Wurster.
+During the COVID-19 pandemic from spring 2020 onwards, demand for toilet paper increased and production was temporarily standardised to a basic product, allowing the machines to run without programme changes and enabling the company to meet the high demand.